Transformation conceptual image-smaller.jpgThe biggest ever transformation of community mental health services is underway across Greater Manchester.

 • You might receive support from one professional, or several at the same time.

-New specialist services
+New specialist services and treatments

 As part of the transformation, we’ve developed some new specialist services including:

-Improved care planning and measuring recovery progress
+Improved care planning and recovery progress measurement

 Care planning: